LumoRez07/QuickClip/README.md

    - Click the **AI Integration** button
    - Configure hotkeys for each AI feature and choose where to save results
    - (You can use one shared folder or separate folders for each tool)
+   - Set your Copy to clipboard preferences by checking the boxes in the AI Integration menu.
+   - By doing so, the AI-generated content will be automatically copied to your clipboard after processing.
 5. Go to **Google AI Studio → Dashboard → API Keys**
    - Create a new key and paste it into the textbox in QuickClip
 6. Add any **custom prompt** you want in the "Custom Prompt" section — then you’re ready to go!